oxford-pharmacoepi/Tidy-R-programming-with-OMOP/README.md

 -   Read over the [Quarto documentation](https://quarto.org/docs/books/)

 -   Clone this repo locally and make changes in one or more of the .qmd files

--   Pull changes from the remote by running `git pull origin main` so that your repo is up to date

--   Render the site by running `quarto render`

--   Push changes to the main github branch which will automatically be published to quarto.pub
+-   When changes are merged to main github branch the website with the book will automatically be updated via a github action